EvidenceBackedPoliticalBeliefs/Beliefs/FlawedThinking/BiasBusting.md

 # Bias Busting
-Given the brain is so loaded with cognitive biases and so easily influenced by logical fallacies, we need a set of techniques that we can use to help highlight these when evaluating moral arguments.
+Given that the brain is so loaded with cognitive biases and so easily influenced by logical fallacies, we need a set of techniques that we can use to help highlight these when evaluating moral arguments.
 I have assembled a list of techniques that may be used to attempt to compensate.
 They are merely tools to provoke thought, and many are situationally dependent.

+## Genetic fallacy
+You dismiss an opinion based on nothing but the source of a specific opinion.
+This presents itself in moral acts as well.
+If a politician implements a policy that by every metric is positive, and you still find yourself wanting to dismiss the policy, you may be falling for the genetic fallacy.

+This fallacy has many variants and is closely related to the ad hominem fallacy.

+Try to think of all the positions you agree with from the author.
+It's virtually impossible that you disagree with every single opinion that the author has.
+If you can't bring yourself to agree on a single point, it's likely you're being driven by emotions over reason.

+Imagine someone else is stating the opinion, someone you have great respect for.
+Does it change your view?

 ## Reacting emotionally
- Do I feel an emotional reaction in response to hearing an opinion, or policy suggestion.
+ Do I feel an emotional reaction in response to hearing an opinion, or policy suggestion?
 An example of the feeling you need to look for is the feeling you might get by reading something like

- > All black people should be enslaved
+ > All black people should be enslaved.

+ > The Holocaust was a good thing.

+ > Women should not be permitted to vote.

  It's a kind of moral outrage, or righteous indignation.
-This may be a morally correct response, but this emotional response is almost certainly going to cloud your critical thinking ability.
+This may be a morally correct response, but this emotional response is almost certainly going to cloud your critical thinking abilities.

- You are allowed to entertain an idea, no matter how outlandish or morally repugnant it seems at first glance.
+ You can allow yourself to entertain an idea, no matter how outlandish or morally repugnant it seems at first glance.
 Your mind will not be polluted by the mere consideration of the idea.

-Try giving it an hour before replying and locking in your course of action.
-Give yourself time to calm down and process the thoughts.
+ - Try giving it an hour before replying and locking in your course of action.
+ - Give yourself time to calm down and process the thoughts.
+ - Play devil's advocate.
+What arguments could be made in favour of the position?
+Don't just say "none", this is never true.
+ - Try giving the argument the best possible interpretation you could. ([Steel manning](https://en.wikipedia.org/wiki/Straw_man#Steelmanning))

+ Even a policy that claims it would be better to intentionally blow up the Earth could be *argued* for.
+It's very likely the direction the argument would end up, but you won't be harmed by simply thinking about it.

  Just remember there were societies where it was considered normal to sacrifice children to the rain gods.
 If you think you couldn't be morally confused about something, you have to remember your brain is made of the same stuff theirs was.

 > “The test of a first-rate intelligence is the ability to hold two opposed ideas in the mind at the same time, and still retain the ability to function.”
 >
 > — F. Scott Fitzgerald

-Imagine you were trying to convince someone else that this view was correct, what arguments would you use? ([Steel manning](https://en.wikipedia.org/wiki/Straw_man#Steelmanning))

 ## Reductio ad absurdum (i.e. extend to the extremes)
 When you see an argument presented to you that sounds reasonable, it's a worthwhile exercise to take the argument to the extremes to see if it breaks down into [absurdity](https://en.wikipedia.org/wiki/Reductio_ad_absurdum).